GafuGT/GafuGT/README.md

 I’ve been actively developing programs for a year now.
 Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.
 Read much specialized literature.
 I like to achieve perfection in everything I do.

-🌐 Languages : English, French
+🌐 Languages : English, French and Turkish

 My stack and tools :
 HTML  CSS  JS  Bem  Sass  Github  Visual Studio Code  Figma  Git  Terminal